 It’s really easy, I promise.
 I’d also love to hear about any of your experiences with galactagogues, so let me know in the comments!

 - 1 cup smooth, natural peanut butter

-- 1/3 cup rice malt syrup or honey
+- 1/3 cup honey – you can substitute maple syrup or rice malt syrup

 - 2 tbsp coconut oil, melted